FFinancial/FemMonitor/README.md

 - libxml2.2

-## Makefile
+## Building

-no im developing on xcode rn lol
+If you're on Windows you're fucked.

+Use the Makefile to build, you know the drill.